viols-code/rl-project-2021-2022/README.md

-# Digital circuit design project 2022 at Politecnico di Milano
+# Digital Logic Design Project 2022 at Politecnico di Milano

 VHDL hardware description to program an FPGA for a convolutional code 1/2